braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/email_settings.md

 ### Include a list-unsubscribe header

-![Unsubscribe from this mailing list link in email header][00]{: style="float:right;max-width:60%;margin-left:15px;"}
+![][00]{: style="float:right;max-width:60%;margin-left:15px;"}

-This feature allows you to automatically include a List-Unsubscribe email header for emails sent to subscribed or opted-in users.
-This List-Unsubscribe header allows email providers to include an "Unsubscribe" button when displaying an email.
+This feature allows you to automatically include a list-unsubscribe header for emails sent to subscribed or opted-in users.
+This header allows email providers to include an **Unsubscribe** button when displaying an email.

-#### Benefits of the list-unsubscribe header

-Some recipients prefer to have an Unsubscribe link available in the same place for all emails, rather than having to find links in each mailing.
-When enabled, this feature puts a prominent Unsubscribe link in the header of the email client, making it easier to unsubscribe and therefore less likely that customers will mark your email as Spam.
+Some recipients prefer to have an unsubscribe link available in the same place for all emails, rather than having to find links in each mailing.
+When enabled, this feature puts a prominent unsubscribe link in the header of the email client, making it easier to unsubscribe and therefore less likely that customers will mark your email as Spam.
 This has a significant impact on your reputation and deliverability as an email sender.

 #### How the list-unsubscribe header works

-Navigate to **Email Settings** within your AppGroup.
-Toggle List-Unsubscribe to **ON**.
+Navigate to **Email Settings** within your app group.
+Toggle **List-Unsubscribe** to **ON**.

-![Option to automatically include a List-Unsubscribe email header for emails sent to subscribed or opted-in users.]
+![Option to automatically include a list-unsubscribe header for emails sent to subscribed or opted-in users.]
 [59]

 When enabled, this feature will add a standard list-unsubscribe "mailto:" header to all eligible outgoing emails.
-Upon receipt of a list-unsubscribe request from an end-user, Braze will ensure the same person who was sent the email is being unsubscribed.
-If there is no match, we will not process this request.
+Upon receiving a list-unsubscribe request from a user, Braze will ensure this user is unsubscribed.
+If there is no match, Braze will not process this request.

 {% alert note %}
 This feature only applies to emails that target users who are “subscribed or opted in” or “opted-in only.”